Washington, DC, is not only the US capital; it also is one of the oldest and largest captive insurance company domiciles in the United States.

 In addition, the regulators "have a great relationship with our captive manager," Mr. Claflin said.

-In addition, Mr. Sheppard notes, the District of Columbia has a very modern and flexible captive statute.
+Dana Sheppard, associate commissioner of the DISB Risk Finance Bureau, notes that the District of Columbia has a very modern and flexible captive statute.
 "Those are two key things captive sponsors want," he said.

 At the same time, while some domiciles have not been receptive to risk retention groups (RRGs), a special type of captive first authorized under a 1981 federal law and that can provide all commercial casualty coverages, except workers compensation, to policyholder-owners, the District of Columbia is very open to RRGs.